Qumulo/docs/_includes/content-reuse/admin-guides/metadata/managing-user-defined-metadata.md

 For more information, see [`qq fs_get_user_metadata`](https://docs.qumulo.com/qq-cli-command-guide/fs/fs_get_user_metadata.html) in the {{site.guides.cli}}.

 ### To List All Generic {{site.udm.t}} Entries for a File by Using the qq CLI
-Use the `fs_list_user_metadata` command and specify the path to the file.
+Run the `fs_list_user_metadata` command and specify the path to the file.
 For example:

 ```bash
 qq fs_list_user_metadata \